chenlei-leng/chenlei-leng.github.io/_pages/recruitment.md

 ## What to Expect

 While I cannot respond to every inquiry, I carefully review all applications and will contact candidates who are a strong fit for our research team.
+If you do not hear from us within two weeks, please assume that your application was not successful this time.

 ---